Why Synthroid isn’t Causing Weight Loss and How to Fix it

-In addition, anto-oxidants, anti-inflammatory and adaptogens such as Ashwagandha may also enhance thyroid conversion indirectly.
+In addition, anti-oxidants, anti-inflammatory agents, and adaptogens such as Ashwagandha may also enhance thyroid conversion indirectly.

 Lastly, improving gut function may also improve thyroid conversion as up to 20% of thyroid conversion takes place in the gut (you can do this by simply taking probiotics to reduce inflammation and enhance intestinal bacteria diversity).